Kunlong1994/lab3/Lab-04.md

 ## Part E. Make it your own

 Now modify this set up to make this your own design.

+You can use a different paper template.
+Borrow or modify others from the Google project above, or make your own.
+Use Olfa knives or scissors to cut out your pattern, and glue or tape to put it together.
+If you'd like to use the paper cutter, here's how.

-You can use a different paper template, you can set the design in a particular setting, you can enact a mini puppet show.
-If your design involves having someone controlling the puppet in real time, please film that happening.
+You can set the design in a particular setting, you can enact a pre-programmed mini puppet show, you can visualize data (like from your last logger lab!) a new way.

+If your design involves having someone controlling the puppet in real time (e.g. using sensors), please film that happening.
 Otherwise, film the puppet performing it's moves.

 **a.
 Make a video of your final design.**